digitaltembo/readings/_posts/2014-01-01-A-Clash-of-Kings--(A-Song-of-Ice-and-Fire,-#2).md

 ---
-title: "A Clash of Kings  (A Song of Ice and Fire, #2)"
+title: "A Clash of Kings "
+subtitle: "(A Song of Ice and Fire, #2)"
 author: George R.R.
 Martin
 authorSort: Martin, George R.R.
 pageCount: 969